CCALI/QuizbotReplit/README.md

 ## Usage
 1. Place your PDF materials in the Readings folder
+2. The system will automatically process PDFs and generate concept summaries
-2. Start a new quiz to engage in Socratic dialogue
+3. Start a new quiz to engage in Socratic dialogue based on summarized concepts
-3. View analytics and download conversation transcripts
+4. View analytics and download conversation transcripts

-Note: The application will process any PDF files placed in the Readings folder automatically.
+Note: The application will process and summarize any PDF files placed in the Readings folder automatically.

 ## Ollama Integration (Alternative to OpenAI)